P-ks/Backend-Blog-Website-/README.md

-The backend blog writing website has real-time updates and deletion features with a clean UI.
+The backend blog writing website has real-time updates and removal features with a clean UI.